lupyuen/lupyuen.github.io/src/rust3.md

     — So we're helpfully drafting the [__Standards and Guidelines__](https://github.com/apache/nuttx/issues/11907) for folks already coding Rust in NuttX

-1.  _Learning Rust looks difficult.
+1.  _Learning Rust looks kinda hard.
 Any other way to write Memory-Safe Apps?_

     If we're familiar with Python, check out the [__Nim Programming Language__](TODO).